wasabirobby/wasabi_backpack/README.md

 # wasabi_backpack

-This resource was created as a free ESX script for backpacks using ox_inventory
+This resource was created as a free script for backpacks using ox_inventory

 <b>Features:</b>
 - 0.0 ms Usage
 - Perisistent backpack prop added to back when in inventory
 - Customizable item name and storage parameters
-- Compatibility for ox_core, QBCore coming tomorrow/soon
+- Compatibility for ox_core, ESX, QBCore, whatever else running ox_inventory

 ## Installation